Raoul Coulon

 Raoul Coulon (born 3 December 1995) is a Vanuatuan footballer who can play as a right back, central defender and as a defensive midfielder.
-He plays for Vanuatuan clubside Nalkutan in the Port Vila Football League.
+He plays for Vanuatuan clubside Vanuatu United in the OFC Professional League.
 He made his debut for the national team on March 26, 2016, in their 2–1 win against New Caledonia.

 In 2020 the Coulon twins were expected to move to Lautoka in Fiji, but the move did not eventuate.

 Personal life

 Raoul has a twin brother, Michel, who also plays for Tupuji Imere as well as various national youth teams.
 They played together at the 2010 Summer Youth Olympics.